Thomas Payment

-Thomas Payment (July 6, 1853 – January 13, 1920) was mayor of Ottawa, Ontario, Canada, from 1899 to 1900.
+Thomas Payment (1853 – 1920) was mayor of Ottawa, Ontario, Canada, from 1899 to 1900.

-He was born in Manotick, Ontario, in 1853.
+He was born in Manotick, Canada West, on July 6, 1853.
 He worked as a bookkeeper with a railroad company in Maine.
 Later, he studied at the Ontario College of Pharmacy and opened a drug store in the Byward Market area of Ottawa.
 During his term as mayor, a massive fire, the Hull-Ottawa fire of 1900, started in Hull and burned across the river at the Lebreton Flats, reaching as far as Dow's Lake.

-He died in Ottawa in 1920 and was buried in the Notre-Dame Cemetery.
+He died in Ottawa on 13 January 1920 and was buried in the Notre-Dame Cemetery.